 - Mining, iron and steel, railyards, and ports are just a few examples of indoor and outdoor applications.

-The difference between the single girder crane and double girder crane is based on two criteria- structural differences and functional differences.
+The difference between the single-girder crane and the double-girder crane is based on two criteria- structural differences and functional differences.

-- Within the entire structure of a single girder EOT crane, there is only one girder.
+- Within the entire structure of a single-girder EOT crane, there is only one girder.
 A double girder, on the other hand, has two girders.
 What exactly are girders?
-In layman's terms, girders are the metal beams that connect the side travelling mechanisms.
+In layman's terms, girders are the metal beams that connect the side traveling mechanisms.